apitestbase/apitestbase.github.io/index.md

 * runs offline.
 All your data is stored on your local machine.
 No internet connection is required to use the tool.
 * intends to provide a platform that enables integrating testing capabilities for all types of APIs.
 * produces test cases easily readable by technical and non-technical people, and intends to enable sharing test cases across the entire organization.
-* intends to replace traditional unit testing in the API ecosystem with integration unit testing.
-[Here](https://medium.com/@zhengwang666/integration-unit-testing-683fbf995c43) is the theory.
+* can be used to do [integration unit testing](https://medium.com/@zhengwang666/integration-unit-testing-683fbf995c43).

 ![UI Glance](../../screenshots/ui-glance.png)